Three days notice must be given to the Leader if you want to participate in any of the walks

 Friday March 2 Kayak Ballina Island Circuit

 Ballina island circuit.
-Launching at North Creek beach on The Serpentine, paddling under Missingham Bridge and up the river with the incoming tide to Fisheries Creek and the canal then catch the outgoing tide down North Creek to the start point.
+Morning departure from North Creek beach on The Serpentine, paddling under Missingham Bridge and up the river with the incoming tide to Fisheries Creek and the canal then catch the outgoing tide down North Creek to the start point.
 Distance is 9km, about 2.5 hours paddling time.
 High tide is 1.8m at 9:40am at the trawler harbour.
 Depending on the pace there may be an option of a short stop after 2km at the small harbour near the Ramada for a coffee at the Evolution café.
-Leader Greg Mc, 0427 949375
+Leader Greg Mc 0427949375

 Saturday March 3 Two Lookouts Walk Nightcap and Mt Jerusalem NPs

 Starting at the end of Huonbrook Rd we climb up to Mt Jerusalem Road before heading past the “Loo with a View’ and on to Tea Tree Lookout below Nightcap Bluff for morning tea.
 We then retrace our steps and then walk towards Mt Jerusalem and finish up at the Flying Fox site which offers one of the most dramatic views in our region.
 The two lookouts overlook Doon Doon and much more of the Mt Warning caldera.
 After lunch we return to Huonbrook.
 Distance 9 km Grade 2 Map Huonbrook Leader Ian 0459496194